LinzerSchnitte/Adafruit-Si4713-RPi/README.md

 ## LinzerSchnitte fork

 This is a fork of a library to use the Adafruit Si4713 FM transmitter module on a Raspberry Pi.
-It is adapted for use with the [LinzerSchnitte]: http://www.aec.at/linzerschnitte FM receiver device.
+It is adapted for use with the [LinzerSchnitte](http://www.aec.at/linzerschnitte) FM receiver device.
 It uses RDS group 6 to communicate with the LinzerSchnitte receivers.
 Group 6 functionality is not present in the upstream codebase.

 ## How to use

 Connect the board's I2C pins to the RPi I2C pins and the reset pin to GPIO4 (right next to the I2C/SPI pins).
 You can use 5V or 3V3 to power the board.

 Adapt `radio.py` to your liking.
 You will want to set `FMSTATION` to the frequency you use.
-The main loop sets all LinzerSchnitte devices to particular on/off patterns; take a look at the [LinzerSchnitte RDS commands]: http://www.aec.at/linzerschnitte/wiki/index.php/RDS_Commands and `linzerschnitte.py` to understand how to activate different patterns for devices with particular addresses/groups.
+The main loop sets all LinzerSchnitte devices to particular on/off patterns; take a look at the [LinzerSchnitte RDS commands](http://www.aec.at/linzerschnitte/wiki/index.php/RDS_Commands) and `linzerschnitte.py` to understand how to activate different patterns for devices with particular addresses/groups.

 ## Note regarding the base of this fork